 Concurrent with our entry on May 3, 2022, into a replacement asset-based revolving credit facility discussed below, the Prior Senior Secured Credit Facility and the Prior Amended Credit Agreement were terminated.
-Of the unamortized remaining deferred loan costs associated with the Prior Senior Secured Credit Facility totaling \$0.3 million, we charged \$0.2 million to interest expense, net during the second quarter of 2022, associated with the members of the lender group who did not continue with the new facility, and deferred \$0.1 million associated with the replacement facility to be amortized over the term of the new facility, in addition to any new deferred loan costs associated with the replacement facility.
+Of the unamortized remaining deferred loan costs associated with the Prior Senior Secured Credit Facility totaling \$0.3 million, we charged \$0.2 million to interest expense, net during the second quarter of 2022, associated with the members of the lender group who did not continue with the new facility, and deferred \$0.1 million, along with new deferred loan costs associated with the replacement facility, to be amortized over the term of the new facility.